netlify/gotrue-js/README.md

 Alternatively, you can perform admin operations server-side through a Lambda function using `context.clientContext.identity` to get a short-lived admin token.
 See [Functions and Identity](https://docs.netlify.com/functions/functions-and-identity/) for more info.

-> For users of [Netlify CLI](https://github.com/netlify/cli) - functions using admin methods will _not_ work locally - they need to be deployed to your site in order to work as intended.
+> For users of [Netlify CLI](https://github.com/netlify/cli) - functions using admin methods will _not_ work locally - they need to be deployed to your site to work as intended.

 Below are examples of calling the admin API from a Lambda function using `fetch`.